mbuesch/timeslicers/README.md

 - The tasks are triggered in the order they are defined in the macro.
   If multiple tasks are triggered at the same time, the ones with the higher priority will be executed first.
 - The actual execution order of tasks with the same priority triggered at the same time is not defined.
+- Tasks are preemptible.
+  If a task is running and a higher priority task is triggered, the higher priority task will preempt the lower priority task.

 ## Supported platforms